olm3ca/Galaxy-Chromebook/README.md

 - Keyboard remap might not show up in add/remove programs -- navigate to C:\Program Files\chromebookremap and run uninstall.exe to uninstall the old version before installing the new one
 - Drivers may not work on Windows 10 versions older than 19H1

-## Part 5: MacOS Catalina
+## Part 5: MacOS
 Download the lastest version of Opencore.
-Catalina is recommended for this hardware.
-We have non-working native nvram, so Big Sur will not install until this is fixed in a future firmware update from MrChromebox.
+You may encounter non-working native nvram, so Big Sur may not install until this is fixed.
 Emulated nvram does seem to work.

-1. Download and set up your Mac OS X Catalina USB install media. [gibMacOS](https://github.com/corpnewt/gibMacOS)
+1. Download and set up your MacOS USB install media. [gibMacOS](https://github.com/corpnewt/gibMacOS)
     - Before you make the install USB, make sure it is formatted as Mac OS Extended (Journaled) with GUID Partition Map.
     - To create the installer on a Mac in Terminal: `sudo /Applications/Install\ macOS\ Catalina.app/Contents/Resources/createinstallmedia --volume /Volumes/MyVolume` and replace MyVolume with the name of your target drive.

 2. Create your EFI based on the latest OC Guide for [this Comet Lake generation](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.html).

-3. When the Catalina install media is ready, mount the EFI partition with the [MountEFI](https://github.com/corpnewt/MountEFI) utility and copy the contents of the latest EFI linked above into this partition.
+3. When the MacOS install media is ready, mount the EFI partition with the [MountEFI](https://github.com/corpnewt/MountEFI) utility and copy the contents of the latest EFI linked above into this partition.
     - Make sure to copy the entire contents of the EFI above, starting from the EFI folder itself.
 So inside the EFI partition it should start with EFI, followed by BOOT and OC folders, etc.

-4. Now, boot from the Catalina installer.
+4. Now, boot from the MacOS installer.
 In Disk Utility, go to Show All Devices in the top left, and then select the entire drive to format it as APFS.
     - After about 10 minutes or so, it will reboot.
 Go back into the boot menu and select your Catalina install media.
 In the opencore boot menu you should now see "Mac OS Install" as a menu item.
 Select that to continue the installation.
     - The second phase of the installation will continue for about 15-20 minutes.

-5. Before you can boot from the new Catalina installation, you will need to copy the EFI to your insternal SSD drive using the same procedure from step 3.
+5. Before you can boot from the new MacOS installation, you will need to copy the EFI to your insternal SSD drive using the same procedure from step 3.

 6. Read the [OpenCore guide](https://dortania.github.io/OpenCore-Install-Guide/) on how to improve this hackintosh build and contribute here.

-7. Help figure out graphics acceleration.
-I can share a few ideas, but everything I've tried so far has not worked.

 ## Part 6: Brunch - install ChromeOS on a partition.
 Brunch installs the native recovery image for our device into an image and allows full access to the hardware with a few exceptions:
  - Fingerprint reader does not work (expected behavior)
- - Google Play is a work in progress.
-According to some users, it works on beta channel.
  - Audio works, but the headphone jack does not.
 Plugging in to the audio jack results in louder speakers.

  1. Read the instructions on the official Brunch repo: [https://github.com/sebanc/brunch](https://github.com/sebanc/brunch)